 You can find out more about the physical structure in the main article: Pick-to-Light & Pick-to-Light.

-Basically, our system is very professionally developed, has been tried and tested for many years and is very stable.
-However, there are important prerequisites that must be met for trouble-free operation.
+Basically, our system is very professionally developed, proven for many years and very stable.
+However, there are important requirements that must be met for trouble-free operation.

 Wiring and the possible interference

-The entire cabling below the controller is realised as a BUS.
+The entire cabling below the controller is implemented as a BUS.
 All compartment displays of a controller are connected in parallel and are directly addressed by the controller through addressing.

-This makes the cabling very clear and basically unproblematic.
-It is of course possible to mix up the 4-core cables, but this is more a matter of installation or commissioning and not of productive operation.
+Thus, the cabling is very clear and basically unproblematic.
+It is of course possible to mix up the 4-core cables, but this concerns more the installation or commissioning and not the productive operation.

-Mechanical destruction is the most common cause of faults in the terminals and wiring.
+Mechanical destruction is the most common cause of terminal and wiring failures.

-When heavy order picking trolleys and racks are used, a collision can occur that causes the destruction.
+When using heavy picking carts and racks, a collision may occur, which causes the destruction.
 In that case, the defective cables and terminals must be replaced immediately.

 Network connection and firewalls

-The changes or updates to the switches or firewalls are among the possible causes of malfunctions, which, however, occur very rarely in practice.
+Switching or updates to the switches or firewalls are among the possible causes of malfunctions, but in practice they are very rare.

 Failure of the individual Pick-to-Light-subject displays

-Mechanical destruction of the displays is possible through the action of high forces.
+Mechanical destruction of the displays is possible due to the action of high forces.

-The faults can be rectified by simply replacing the compartment displays.
+The errors can be eliminated by simply replacing the compartment displays.

 Faults at the interfaces of the warehouse management

-The Pick-to-Light system is usually supplied with data via various software interfaces (SAP via RFC, databases, TCP/IP sockets, REST, etc.).
+The data supply of the Pick-to-Light system is mostly done via various software interfaces (SAP via RFC, databases, TCP/IP sockets, REST, etc.).
 Some systems also function as stand-alone solutions and have no connections to the warehouse management software.
-We have also delivered Pick-to-Light systems where the complete information about the picking order was contained in a QR code.
+We have also delivered Pick-to-Light systems where the total information about the picking order was contained in a QR code.

-The issue is of course, depending on the installation, very complex and not the same.
-Our system has several mechanisms to maintain a stable interface to the warehouse management (auto-connect mechanisms, data format checks, telegram repetitions, etc.).
+The issue is of course, depending on the plant, very complex and not the same.
+Our system has several mechanisms to maintain a stable interface with the warehouse management (auto-connect mechanisms, data format checks, telegram repetitions, etc.).

-The most frequent cause of malfunctions at the HOST interfaces is the incorrect master data and incorrectly implemented automation mechanisms after a restart of the systems.
+The most common cause of the failures on the HOST interfaces, are the incorrect master data and incorrectly implemented automation mechanisms after a restart of the systems.

-We have a lot of experience with the development of interfaces and pay particular attention to the automation of the mechanisms in the event of a restart.
-Unfortunately, the customer's systems are often not prepared for such scenarios.
+We have a lot of experience with the development of the interfaces and pay special attention to the automation of the mechanisms during a restart.
+Here, unfortunately, often the customer's systems are not prepared for such scenarios.
 The simulations during the commissioning and test phase of such exceptions is not possible in some cases (e.g. restart of SAP).

 The problems with the master data are easy to find and also to fix.
-We have particularly well-developed log file systems for this purpose, where such errors can be found very quickly by our own technicians or the LUCA hotline.
+For this purpose, we have particularly well-developed log file systems, where such errors can be found very quickly by our own technicians or the LUCA hotline.
 Our data transfer processes can also automatically identify and report some errors very quickly (e.g. incorrect warehouse compartment designations).